JometheusPondo/RocketCars/README.md

 ### Car

-These inputs are collected every network tick and sent to the server as part of the player’s `GameInput`:

 - **Steering / Movement**
   - `A / D` – steer left / right (also controls pitch up / down while airborne)
   - `W / S` – accelerate / brake